166 Cases Studies Prove Social Media Marketing ROI is a complimentary eBook you can download on the sidebar with just a click.

 One thing in common is all these success stories take place in the worst economy since the great depression.
 Because social networks are available publishing vehicles for anyone who takes the initiative to use them, they save money, but require time, commitment and courage.
+In this process, An SMM panel can help to manage social media campaign in effective way.
 That’s because you express personal values as well as business values, a combination unique to social media that demonstrates shared values to your audience .

 With 166 case studies, hopefully, you’ll find a business with similarities to yours and see some of your values expressed through stories like these, the secrets to social media success.

 1. TO BUILD IT IS BETTER THAN TO BUY IT: The idea for Foiled Cupcakes, an online cupcake company that delivers was created when founder, Mari Luangrath, tried to buy her son a dozen gourmet cupcakes for his birthday.
 In Chicago, that wasn’t possible for under $100.
 Mari’s model was to lower costs with no store but a website with delivery service.
 But when the creation of the Foiled Cupcakes website was off-shored and the developer ran into a problem with PayPal, the cupcakes were ready; the website wasn’t.
 Mari jumped in and started the company with only Foiled Cupcakes Facebook and Twitter pages and a commitment to build relationships.
 Today, 97% of Foiled Cupcakes’ customers come from social media and the company exceeds forecasts by 600%.
 Last week, Mari was asked about an order for 40,000 cupcakes.